edimetia3d/OPC-Client-X64/README.md

 * I advice you to use `hostname` instead of `IP address` for reasons below.
 	* If you want to access OPC by IP, you have to enable RemoteRegistry service in `services.msc`
 	* Also , for UAC problem after Vista, your program must run as admin to avoid some issue.
+* There is a convenience wrapper class that may help you connect local server easier.

+## Advanced Guide
+* Multi - Thread Programing Guide
+	* Call `COPCCLint::init`and `COPCClinet::stop` in every thread.
+There are two method to init, in one application, different thread could use different method.
+		* You can call `COPCClient::init(MULTITHREADED)` to init thread OLE, then the `COPCxxx` created in the thread could be accessed from other thread that is also inited with `MULTITHREADED`.
+		* You can call `COPCClient::init()` to init thread OLE, but all `COPCxxx` created in the thread can't be accessed from different thread.
+	* Attention: If you are using anything related to **MFC GUI**, you MUST use `COPCClient::init()` in main thread (the UI thread). ([See MSDN](https://support.microsoft.com/en-us/help/828643/mfc-application-stops-responding-when-you-initialize-the-application-a)).

 ## Detail & ChangeLog
 * Date: 2017-07-07